dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-wdl-agc-tutorial.rst

 .. note::
     Although the process for running CWL workflows through the Toil engine on AWS AGC is very similar to the process described in this tutorial, there are a few differences.
-So, for information on how to launch a CWL workflow on AWS AGC please consult this :doc:`tutorial <wes-cwl-agc-tutorial>`.
+For information on how to launch a CWL workflow on AWS AGC please consult this :doc:`tutorial <wes-cwl-agc-tutorial>`.

 Amazon Web Services' (AWS) Amazon Genomics CLI (AGC) is a command line tool for launching cloud infrastructure